era/malleable-checker/README.md

 datasource = DataSource.find(id=32) # Query looking for users without an email checker = CheckerCase()

-checker.assertLessThan(datasource, 42, 'There should be less than 42 users in that state') # Otherwise we are going to alarm
+checker.assertLessThan(len(datasource), 42, 'There should be less than 42 users in that state') # Otherwise we are going to alarm

 ```